Esopus Creek: 1974–2010: Stream management, flooding problems and city-local conflicts

 In the late 20th century, the population of the upper Esopus valley more than doubled.
 Most of the increase came from residential land use, which has also more than doubled as agricultural use has decreased 80 percent.
 The newer residents have primarily used the area for second homes.

 Clashes between homeowners, recreational users and the city have been resolved with regional stream management efforts that involve all stakeholders, such as local and state government, user groups, and local advocacy groups.
 These began on the upper Esopus in the 1970s between anglers and the city over releases from the Portal.
 In the 21st century they began to involve homeowners and their communities along the lower Esopus, asking the city to consider the effect on them in how it manages the reservoir even though they are outside its watershed.

 This era of the creek's history began in the 1970s.
 At the time the city considered solely its own water needs in setting the Portal discharges.
 Regular anglers knew the stream could change greatly, from a torrent one day to a trickle the next, depending on how the city saw its needs.
 During the 1974 fishing season, two trout kills along the Esopus that the New York State Department of Environmental Conservation (DEC) attributed to the Portal discharges led to anger at the city and threats of lawsuits.
 Angler organizations and other local advocacy groups formed Catskill Waters, an umbrella organization, to fight the city on the issue.
 In 1976 they were able to lobby the state legislature to pass, over vigorous opposition from the city, a new section of the state's Environmental Conservation Law permitting DEC to regulate discharges from the Schoharie and some other reservoirs.

-Catskill Waters and the other organizations, later under the auspices of the Catskill Center for Conservation and Development, next worked to prevent the Power Authority of the State of New York (PASNY) from building a pumped-storage station to feed an nearby artificial lake and hydroelectric plant on Schoharie Reservoir, arguing that it would warm the Esopus too much.
+Catskill Waters and the other organizations, later under the auspices of the Catskill Center for Conservation and Development, next worked to prevent the Power Authority of the State of New York (PASNY) from building a pumped-storage station to feed a nearby artificial lake and hydroelectric plant on Schoharie Reservoir, arguing that it would warm the Esopus too much.
 The authority responded that it would actually be beneficial for trout, by reducing sediment and moderating the colder temperatures that inhibit the fish from breeding in the early spring.
 In 1987 PASNY withdrew its application to the Federal Energy Regulatory Commission to build the project.